-LOR’s Field Work initiative provides funding for research into innovative approaches to using water in agriculture.
+LOR’s Field Work initiative invests more than $535,000 in research led by individual farmers and ranchers that investigates innovative approaches to using water in agriculture.

 If you’d like to receive updates regarding Field Work projects and learnings, please provide your contact information below.
 If you would also like to receive information about other funding opportunities and resources via LOR’s monthly email, please note that in your message.
 Thank you.